 - Engineered strong for safety

-- Folds and unfolds easy with one hand
+- Folds and unfolds easily with one hand

 - Relatively pricey

-It is offered with a slim profile, but with extra duty aluminum construction, enhancing its durability and making it safe.
-If you are into construction, or you have been doing simple construction and home improvement projects at home, this ladder will offer you the best climb-in comfort.
-It is rust resistant, and with great care, it will last long.
+It boasts of a slim profile but with extra duty aluminum construction, enhancing its durability and making it safe.
+If you have been doing simple construction and home improvement projects, this ladder will offer you the best climb-in comfort.

 - Tall for different projects